Giacinto Achilli: England and controversy

 Achilli's evangelical supporters brought him to England and established him in an Italian chapel under the aegis of the Evangelical Alliance.
 A series of antagonistic pamphlets established itself between Eardley and prominent English Catholic Cardinal Wiseman, by turns defending and attacking Achilli.
 In the meantime, Achilli was accused of raping or assaulting four of his domestic servants and a further young woman.
-In 1850, Pius IX re-established the hierarchy of the Catholic Church in England and Wales (see Roman Catholicism in Great Britain:The Catholic Revival in the Nineteenth Century) and excited popular religious divisions.
+In 1850, Pius IX re-established the hierarchy of the Catholic Church in England and Wales and excited popular religious divisions.
 John Henry Newman was minded to repeat Wiseman's allegations, of sexual immorality and that Achilli had misrepresented his expulsion from the Catholic Church, in a lecture but first took legal advice, on 16 July, from his confidant James Hope-Scott for fear of a libel suit.

 Could you off hand answer me a question?
 Could I be had up for a libel, in criminal court or civil, for saying against Dr. Achilli the contents of the Article in the Dublin, since published as a pamphlet?
 I can't make out he has answered it.
 It contains the gravest charges, ... with many of the legal documents proving them.

 Hope-Scott was reassuring, expressing the opinion that an action was possible but not probable and that the risk was worth taking.
 Newman delivered his lecture on 28 July 1850.
 In August, The Evangelical Alliance gave notice that they intended to support Achilli in a libel action against Newman.